Must Have Cricut Maker Accessories and Tools for Original and Cricut Maker 3!

 But which Cricut accessories or supplies do you really need?
 I get asked this all the time, so I finally decided to give you a list of my essential Cricut Maker accessories and also a few more for the Cricut Maker 3.

-If you have Cricut Explore machines, no worries, I will let you know, which Cricut tools are only for the Maker when applicable.
+If you have Cricut Explore machines, such as the Cricut Explore Air or Cricut Explore Air 2 or 3, no worries, I will let you know, which Cricut tools are only for the Maker when applicable.

 Disclosure: This post contains affiliate links from Shareasale, Awin, and Amazon.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).
 As an Amazon Associate, I earn from qualifying purchases.